Your body’s lower-body muscles will respond to exercises done with resistance bands.

 Honoring Individual Differences

 Each human body is different, and each of us currently enjoys a different level of fitness.
 You’re encouraged to listen to the unique needs of your own body.
-Beginners may need 4 minutes rest between each circuit.
+Beginners may need 4 minutes of rest between each circuit.
 Advanced athletes might need only 2 minutes.

 Be mindful of your form.